Skip to content

 • Tools whitelisted per subagent.
 A code-reviewer gets Read, Grep, Glob — no Bash, no Write, no Edit.
 A code-architect gets read-only plus WebSearch.
 A test-author gets Read, Write, Edit, Bash (scoped to test commands).
 Least privilege is enforced in the frontmatter, not in your head.

 • Models routed per subagent.
 Explorers, reviewers and bulk-scan agents on claude-haiku-4-5-20251001.
-Architects and planners on claude-opus-4-7.
-Test-authors and refactor-bots typically on claude-sonnet-4-6.
+Architects and planners on claude-opus-4-8.
+Test-authors and refactor-bots typically on claude-sonnet-5.
 The orchestrator stays on Sonnet and decides who to delegate to.
+That routing holds even if you move the main session up to Claude Fable 5 (the new tier above Opus 4.8, released June 9, 2026): pinned subagents stay on Haiku/Sonnet/Opus.
+This containment is exactly what makes a Fable 5 default affordable when velocity and quality outweigh budget.

 • You can name, upfront, what gets delegated.
 Before you ship a task, you’ve already decided which steps the main agent does itself and which it fans out.
 “Map the call sites” → explorer.
 “Review this diff” → reviewer.
 “Design the migration plan” → architect.
 If you’re inventing the delegation mid-task, you don’t have a strategy — you have a toy.